Vishal2387/Stock-Sentiment-Analysis/README.md

 Class 0--> The stock price stayed the same or decreased.

-Here I used basic concepts of NLP which is Bag-of-words for converting text into vectors and used RandomForest Classifier for Prediction.
+Here I used basic concepts of NLP and used ml for Prediction.